My character Linda is finally prepped and ready for rigging in AfterEffects using DUIK.

 What better way to cheer oneself up than push some paint around the screen.
 Preparing graphics for the next part of the piece turned out to be fun and quite therapeutic.
 Animated texture – dancing loops – makes the text interesting by itself.
 Beware, your eyes can get all loopy!

 I animated the reveal of STAY using flying blobs, the reveal technique from Evan Adams and generated with Trapcode Particular particles.
-Hopefully the amount of manual labout and patience it took will pay off and result in a visually interesting motion.
+Hopefully the amount of manual labour and patience it took will pay off and result in a visually interesting motion.

 I am done with the animation in Adobe Animate and wonder how to go around colouring it.